pyscripter99/code-project-maker/README.md

 add the executable to path

 ## running ##
-Ddd a keyboard shortcut for the command code_maker or run code_maker in the terminal.
+add keyboard shortcut for the command code_maker or run code_maker in the terminal.
 Press 1 to toggle use template, and enter to make the project.

 ## note ##